Interdisciplinary Minor

 HMN 190.
 Contemporary Viennese Experience.
 (1.5 h)

 Social, cultural, and environmental factors of life in contemporary Vienna.
 Includes site visits, guest lectures and interviews with Viennese.
-Taught only in Vienna.
+Taught in Vienna.
 Pass/Fail only.

 HMN 200.
 Introduction to Humanities: Themes in Literature, Culture, and Film.
 (3 h)